 See series ACGB/121 for files relating to those exhibitions which did go ahead.

-There is no list of individual files in this series currently available.
+No detailed list of the material in this series is currently available.

 Restrictions on access